kartik2340/STM_32/README.md

 By following these steps, you should be able to successfully install STM32Cube IDE on your computer and begin your development journey with STM32 microcontrollers.

-**Results:**
-After flashing the program onto the STM32 microcontroller, the on-board LED began blinking at the specified interval.
-The blinking pattern demonstrated the successful control of GPIO pins through software.

-**Conclusion:**
-The development of a simple LED blinking program on an STM32 microcontroller provides a foundational understanding of GPIO control and basic software development for embedded systems.
-This project serves as an excellent starting point for beginners entering the world of STM32 development.
-Further exploration can involve more complex applications and interactions with additional peripherals and communication interfaces.